How to Market Community Events Online

 In other words: provide value from the beginning and get people excited about the topic.

 Email nurturing campaigns are sequences of emails that share pure value and information.
-They walk your readers through a topic of discussion, which is then followed by a hard-selling email at the end to promote your event.
-It warms your audience up to the idea and sees if it sparks their interest before they commit to investing in tickets.
+They guide your readers through a topic of discussion and then send a hard-selling email at the end to promote your event.
+This approach warms up your audience to the idea and determines their interest before they commit to buying tickets.

 So how early should you start?